The Best Space Heaters for Every Type of Home (and Budget)

 Space Heater Safety Tips

-- First step: make sure your space heater has the label showing that it is listed by a recognized testing laboratory.
+- First step: Make sure your space heater’s label shows that it is listed by a recognized testing laboratory.

 - Never leave a space heater unattended.
 Turn it off when you’re leaving a room or going to sleep, and don’t let pets or children play too close.

 - Proper placement of space heaters is critical.
 Heaters should be kept at least three feet away from anything that can burn, including papers, clothing, and rugs.

 - Plug space heaters directly into a wall outlet.
 Do not use an extension cord or power strip, which could overheat and result in a fire.
 Also — don’t plug any other electrical devices into the same outlet as the heater.